zhixin9001/2021-SAA/note/tips.md

 - volume types
     - SSD-backed volumes, frequent read/write operations with small I/O size, IOPS(每秒的讀寫次數),
         - General Purpose SSD — gp2/3, Provides a balance of price and performance.
 We recommend these volumes for most workloads.
 IOPS/Volume of 16,000.
-        - Provisioned IOPS SSD — io1/io2/io2 Block Express ‡, Provides high performance for mission-critical, low-latency, or high-throughput workloads. maximum of 64,000 IOPS and provide up to 1,000 MB/s of throughput per volume.
+        - Provisioned IOPS SSD — io1/io2/io2 Block Express ‡, Provides high performance for mission-critical, low-latency, or high-throughput workloads. io1/io2 maximum of 64,000 IOPS and provide up to 1,000 MB/s of throughput per volume. io2 Block Express ‡ has 4*64000=256000, and 4000mb/s
     - HDD-backed volumes, throughput (measured in MiB/s) is a better performance measure than IOPS.
 CANNOT be used as a boot volume
         - Throughput Optimized HDD, st1 — A low-cost HDD designed for frequently accessed, throughput-intensive workloads. max IOPS/Volume of 500
         - Cold HDD, sc1 — The lowest-cost HDD design for less frequently accessed workloads. max IOPS/Volume of 250.